EphecLLN/projet-java-2019-projetjava11/README.md

 Data visualization will be done through the automatic generation of various graphics.
 The project is based on the Model-View-Controller (MVC) and a database is present to store all of the users data.

+## How to run it

+In order to run it, you must first ensure that you have Java 13+ installed on your computer.

+* If you're not sure, simply enter this command in your terminal and it will show you the most recent version of Java running on your computer : `javac --version`
+* If you want more details, you can enter this command in your terminal to see all your Java installations (JRE, JDK, specific configuration for VM server, etc.): `java --version`

+For the console part, simply launch the app in a terminal via this command: `java - jar billfold-it_v1.0.jar`.

+For the GUI part, it's currently only  a "sketch" of what it will look like.

+* In order to launch the main GUI view : `java -jar gui-v0.1-accueil.jar`
+* In order to launch the "add member" GUI view : `java -jar gui-v0.1-ajouterMembre.jar`

 ## Built With

 * [IntelliJ IDEA Community Edition](https://www.jetbrains.com/idea/) - The best java IDE, free and open-source